 After its successful restaurant in Avilés (Asturias), Fran Heras and Eva Arbonés decided to open LLamber Barcelona in an old fruit warehouse.
 They kept the original characteristics of the warehouse and preserved its charm by mixing rustic and industrial decoration.
 Their aim is creating minimalist creative tapas dishes to share.
 And in order to approach its cuisine to the general public, they offer a free tapa with every glass of wine ordered at the the bar (they offer 30 different wines by the glass).

 AND BONUS!
 Our favorite Born restaurant for tapas?

 Located near the Picasso Museum, you’ll be surprised that the crowds of tourists haven’t discovered it yet: instead it’s mostly frequented by local foodies… and our guides with their guests!
 Make sure to order their amazing croquettes and their fried eggplant.
 It’s always a good idea to order a bunch of dishes to share.

-So what about you?
-Head to the comments below and tells us: do you know any other awesome restaurants in el Born?
+Do you know any other awesome restaurants in el Born?

 Need some inspiration?